Pruning Guide: How and When to Prune Pleached Trees

 How to Prune Pleached Trees

 Pruning is a fairly straightforward process for pleached trees.
-Trim any shoots that grow beyond the frame or use rubber ties to secure them within the frame, covering any gaps.
-You will need secateurs for small branches and twigs, and potentially loppers for thicker branches.
+Trim any shoots that grow beyond the frame, or use rubber ties to secure them within the frame to cover any gaps.
+Always use clean, sharp secateurs for the best results.
 The aim is to shape your pleached trees to your desired shape and size.
-When pruning:

 - Cut at a diagonal angle away from a bud to prevent water from sitting on the cut surface.

-- Remove any branches that are rubbing to prevent creating weak points.
+- Remove any branches that are rubbing to prevent weak points.

 - Remove any dead growth.